lliendo/Radar/docs/plugins-development.rst

         * port : The tcp port of the Radar client that sent the check reply.
           This is an integer value.

-        * checks : A Python list containing Check objects that were replied by the server.
+        * checks : A Python list containing Check objects that were updated by the server.
+This list will always respond to a given monitor, that means that the list of checks you got belongs to one and only one monitor.

-        * contacts : A Python list containing Contact objects that were affected due to the replied checks.
+        * contacts : A Python list containing Contact objects that were related due to the replied checks.
+This list will always respond to a given monitor, that means that the list of contacts you got belongs to one and only one monitor.

-    So with this information now you're completly free to perform any task that you want.
+    In this minimal example we're basically doing nothing, just recording a few things to the Radar log file using the log() method.
 A Radar plugin is just a Python class where you can code anything you want.

-    In this minimal example we're basically doing nothing, just recording a few things to the Radar log file using the log() method.

     Is that all you need to know to develop a plugin ?
 Basically yes, but there is one more feature that can be extremely useful in some cases.